-Across the country, dozens of families have filed Similac and Enfamil baby formula lawsuits, seeking compensation for the trauma that their family has suffered due to necrotizing enterocolitis diagnosis.
+Across the country, many families have filed lawsuits against manufacturers of Similac and Enfamil baby formulas, seeking compensation for the trauma their families have suffered due to a diagnosis of necrotizing enterocolitis (NEC).

 Why Are Parents Filing Baby Formula Lawsuits?

-The plaintiffs involved in the recently filed baby formula lawsuits believe that companies like Abbott Laboratories and Mead Johnson Nutrition have long been aware of the increased risk of premature infants developing Necrotizing Enterocolitis (NEC) when fed a cow’s milk based formula.
-Despite having this knowledge, the companies have failed to place warning labels on the formula and as a result, thousands of infants and their families have suffered.
+Plaintiffs in the baby formula lawsuits allege that companies such as Abbott Laboratories and Mead Johnson Nutrition have long been aware of the increased risk of premature infants developing NEC when fed a cow’s milk-based formula but have failed to place warning labels on their products.
+As a result, thousands of infants and their families have suffered.

-Necrotizing Enterocolitis (NEC) is a serious and often deadly gastrointestinal injury.
-This can occur after premature infants are fed certain brands of baby formula in the hospital or NICU.
-These brands include Similac or Enfamil.
-Cow’s milk based formulas like the previous ones mentioned greatly increase the risk of infants contracting NEC.
+NEC is a serious and often deadly gastrointestinal injury that can occur when premature infants are fed certain brands of baby formula in the hospital, including Similac and Enfamil.
+Cow’s milk-based formulas greatly increase the risk of infants contracting NEC.

 Call Today for a Free Case Evaluation:

 Premature infants can develop NEC when harmful bacteria ruptures the walls of the intestines.
 These sections of the intestine often become inflamed and if left untreated these inflamed sections often die.
 As the tissues die there is a high risk that the bacteria will leak into the abdomen and / or infiltrate the bloodstream.